Delivery: A mix of daytime, evening, and online courses.

 - Empower people by helping them cross the communication divide through the accurate translation of written materials

-For those who already have related work experience, the coursework offered will help you improve your skills and provide a certificate or diploma that demonstrate qualifications to your potential or current employers.
+For those who already have related work experience, the coursework offered will help you improve your skills and provide a certificate or diploma that demonstrates qualifications to your potential or current employers.

 Coursework includes consecutive interpreting, simultaneous interpreting, translation techniques, standards of practice and codes of ethics.